-The M.A. in Philosophy at Holy Apostles serves the following goals:
+The M.A. in Philosophy at Holy Apostles College and Seminary serves the following goals:

 - to educate students in the history, major topics, and intellectual habits of Western philosophy, especially

 - in the rich diversity of the Catholic tradition,

 - in the distinctively Catholic ways of understanding the relationship between faith and reason, and

 - with consistent attention to the work of St. Thomas Aquinas;